-Cash Costs and AISC, and respective unit cost measures, are non-U.S. GAAP metrics developed by the World Gold Council to provide transparency into the costs associated with producing gold and provide a comparable standard.
-The Company reports Cash Costs and AISC on a per ounce and per tonne processed basis because we believe these metrics more completely reflect mining costs over specified periods and the life of mine.
+Cash Costs and AISC, and respective unit cost measures, are non-U.S. GAAP metrics developed by the World Gold Council to provide transparency into the costs associated with producing gold and provide a standard for comparison across the industry.
+The Company reports Cash Costs and AISC on a per ounce and per tonne processed basis because we believe these metrics more appropriately reflect mining costs over specified periods and the life of mine.
 Similar metrics are widely used in the gold mining industry as comparative benchmarks of performance.

-Cash Costs consist of Project operating costs, refining costs, and the Jawoyn royalty.
+Cash Costs consist of Project operating costs, refining costs, and the Jawoyn Association royalty.
 The sum of these costs is divided by the corresponding payable gold ounces or tonnes processed to determine Cash Cost per ounce or per tonne processed metrics, respectively.